about the artist

 bio

-grayson is a young black and indigenous queer artist, tattooer, and model born and raised in chicago, illinois and currently living and working in brooklyn, new york. they are a recent BFA graduate of parsons school of design in new york city, with a major in fine arts and a minor in printmaking.
+grayson izekiel colbert (they/them) is a black, trans & nonbinary queer visual artist and tattoo artist currently living and working in new york city. they are a recent BFA graduate of parsons school of design, with a major in fine arts and a minor in printmaking.

-when they are not working or studying, you'll find them cooking and baking, spending time with loved ones, sniffing out the latest vegan food spots, or engaging in local activism.
+when they are not working or studying, you'll find them at the movie theater or binging a new TV show, cooking and baking, spending time with loved ones, sniffing out the latest vegan food spots, or engaging in local activism.

 expertise